Each and every day, thousands of flights, in all corners of the world are delayed or cancelled for a number of reasons.

 So what are you entitled to?

 What you are entitled to depends on how long you have been delayed for.
-For example, if your flight is delayed for 2 or more hours, under this law, the airline you are travelling with must provide you with food and drink, access to emails and phone calls and accommodation if your flight was delayed overnight.
+For example, if your flight is delayed for 2 or more hours, under this law, the airline you are traveling with must provide you with food and drink, access to emails and phone calls and accommodation if your flight was delayed overnight.

 You will be given vouchers at your departure airport so that you are able to access everything you need however, these must be within reason.
 For example, an airline will not reimburse you if you use your vouchers to purchase alcohol, expensive meals or if you check yourself into a luxury hotel.